wwlawren/Celsius-Network-Case-Study/README.md

 **If you were to advise the company, what products or services would you suggest they offer?**

-- Celsius Network would greatly benefit by improving their fiat on and off ramps and adding in app cryptocurrency swap mechanism.
+- The company would greatly benefit by improving their fiat on and off ramps and adding in app cryptocurrency swap mechanism.

 **Why do you think that offering this product or service would benefit the company?**